aniawojcik002/aniawojcik002/README.md

 # Hi there 👋
-## My name is Ania, aspiring Frontend Developer!
+## My name is Ania, on my daily basis I learn frontend and really enjoy this!
 🌱 I’m currently learning JavaScript and React that's why I’m currently working on first project in React.

 ----